 This call triggered Orville into action.
 His wife simply nodded, and Orville began to speak to Angela who was starting to panic.
 David readily accepted the need for the shelter, but even he was surprised when Angela asked to get her L.P.s.
 Orville looked at David almost in pity, but they both took her to the shelter and switched on the cryobeds.
-2 Awakening It was strange awaking from cryogenic sleep; Orville felt as if he had fallen off a cliff.
-He then remembered how, in Tibet, monks described their astral travelling, if their meditation was disturbed early the "astral" was recalled so quickly it felt like falling off a cliff.
-Orville regretted not having had the courage to travel to Tibet and learn how much truth there was in this.
-However he was the first to regain full use of his limbs, perhaps this was connected with his physical strength - maintaining fitness was part of his planning.

 Fully awakened he began to take stock of the situation.
 Deciding his own recovery had been traumatic enough, he let the others recover at their own pace - without interference.
 He then consulted his "survival notes", notes he had made as to his course of action on recovery from cryogenic sleep.
 He checked the radiation level, tolerable - only just!
-The nitroxy ratio was acceptable as well as the nitroxy percentage, although in truth it was bit low.
-After many more functional checks he relaxed, he felt pleased with his thorough presentation.
+The nitroxy ratio was acceptable as well as the nitroxy percentage, although in truth it was a bit low.
+After many more functional checks he relaxed, he felt pleased with his thorough presentation on survival.
 Noting his physical condition he began to exercise, others might not think it important but he was certain.
-Whilst using the bicycle he began to watch he gradual recovery of the others.
+Whilst using the bicycle he began to watch the gradual recovery of the others.
 Presumably they were going through similar falling experiences, despite himself he found their expressions amusing.
 Aglance he saw strange shadows in the air whilst they were recovering, but when he blinked for assured focus they had disappeared.

 Finishing his exercise he began to cook a meal, and by the time it was ready they were all physically aware, although in various states of shock.
 He began by explaining the situation as far as he understood it, and then continued "The environmental conditions are such that we can theoretically survive, however it will be difficult.
-I suggest that we don't all go out at once, as although atmospherically conditions are tolerable we don't know how the radiation ahs affected animals, even human life."
+I suggest that we don't all go out at once, as although atmospherically conditions are tolerable we don't know how the radiation has affected animals, even human life."